-Press release after the Meeting of the Governing Board of the Bank of Slovenia on 29 April 2013
+Press release after the Meeting of the Governing Board of the Bank of Slovenia- 10 December 2013

-2) The Governing Board of the Bank of Slovenia discussed current economic and financial developments, and approved the release of the Economic and Financial Developments document for April 2013 and the Report on Slovenia’s International economic relations (External Statistics) for February 2013.
+2. The Governing Board of the Bank of Slovenia discussed current economic and financial developments, and approved the release of the November 2013 report on Economic and Financial Developments and the September 2013 report on Slovenia’s International Economic Relations.

-3) The Governing Board of the Bank of Slovenia adopted two implementing regulations associated with the corporate restructuring project, which will be published in the Official Gazette of the Republic of Slovenia:
+3. The Governing Board of the Bank of Slovenia discussed the results of the stress tests, which will be published in coming days.